Skip to main content

 Lightning talks

-PhD students will discuss the software development work associated with their PhD project.
+PhD students and PostDocs will discuss software development they are doing.

 Aliaksandr Dvornik (Medical Physics): Advanced PyMC-Based Application for Lost Radioactive Sources Localization